Homomorphic Encryption

 - Decrypt the final ciphertext to obtain the result.

-- The output matches what would have been obtained by performing the same operations on the original plaintext.
+- The output matches the result of performing the same operations on the original plaintext.

 Types of Homomorphic Encryption